Emergency Management Internship Program

 While interns are distributed throughout the state, those that are located at our headquarters will have an opportunity to unite for scheduled events including meeting senior leadership and discussing each other’s experiences.

 The Division of Emergency Management Internship Program is an unpaid program.
 However, we offer college credit for participation in this investment toward your future.

-To apply, applicants must be enrolled in an accredited college or university and classified as a junior or higher.
+To apply, applicants must be enrolled in an accredited college or university.

 - A local preference will be given for all intern positions.

 - Students must be available for an in-person interview.